 —The Los Angeles Times

-An Oprah’s Book Club Selection, An American Marriage was named a notable book by The New York Times and The Washington Post and was included on Obama’s end-of-2018 roundup.
-So far this year it has been awarded the Women’s Prize for Fiction (formerly known as the Orange Prize), the Aspen Words Prize, and an NAACP Image Award for Outstanding Literary Work in Fiction.
-It has been published in over 20 countries, with more than 700,000 copies in print domestically.
+An Oprah’s Book Club Selection, An American Marriage was named a notable book by The New York Times and The Washington Post and was included on Obama’s Best of 2018 roundup, in addition to being awarded the Women’s Prize for Fiction (formerly known as the Orange Prize), the Aspen Words Prize, and an NAACP Image Award for Outstanding Literary Work in Fiction.
+It has been published in over 20 countries, with over a million copies in print around the world.

 A native of Atlanta, Jones is drawn to thorny coming-of-age stories set in the New South.
 In the tradition of writers from Flannery O’Connor to Jesmyn Ward, she evokes her setting as vividly as her characters.
 The Los Angeles Times notes that “Jones gives readers a sense of place in a deeply observed way” while The Village Voice said the author “is fast defining black middle-class Atlanta the way that Cheever did for Westchester.”